yogeshbdeshpande/draft-zhang-rats-multiverifiers/README.md

 # Handling Multiple Verifiers in the RATS Architecture

+This work has NOW BEEN MOVED TO https://github.com/ietf-rats/draft-deshpande-multi-verifier/

 This is the working area for the individual Internet-Draft, "Handling Multiple Verifiers in the RATS Architecture".

 * [Editor's Copy](https://ietf-rats.github.io/draft-zhang-rats-multiverifiers/#go.draft-zhang-rats-multiverifiers.html)